Ellen Melville: Early life

-Melville was born in Tokatoka, a neighborhood in Arapohue, on the Wairoa River south of Dargaville.
+Melville was born in Tokatoka, a neighbourhood in Arapohue, on the Wairoa River south of Dargaville.
 Her father Alexander Melville was a farmer and boatbuilder, while her mother Eliza (née Fogarty) was a former teacher, who had run a private school in Hokitika with her sister in the 1870s.
 Melville was the third of their seven children.

 She was taught at home by her mother until she was seven, and her mother's influence contributed to her lifelong belief in the importance of education and knowledge.
 Later in life she was to speak of the "armour of education".
 From age seven she attended Tokatoka School.
 In 1895 she was second in New Zealand in the Junior District Scholarship, which entitled her to study for three years at what is now Auckland Girls' Grammar School (then part of Auckland Grammar School).
 She boarded with relatives in Auckland during this period.
 Although it is not known why Martin decided to become a lawyer, it was while she was at secondary school that Ethel Benjamin became the first woman to be admitted as a lawyer in New Zealand.